Prizes and Fellowships

-Application materials must include CV (complete with local address, telephone number and e-mail address), a clear and detailed rationale for study at the University of Cologne and/or its local archives (circa 1-2 pages, single-spaced), one letter of recommendation from a professor in the student’s field, and a brief statement of support for the time in Cologne from the special committee chair.
-Please contact Professor Paul Fleming (email@example.com) with any questions.
+Application materials must include a CV (complete with local address, telephone number and e-mail address), a clear and detailed rationale for study at the University of Cologne and/or its local archives (circa 1-2 pages, single-spaced), one letter of recommendation from a professor in the student’s field, and a brief statement of support for the time in Cologne from the special committee chair.
+Please contact Patrizia C. McBride (firstname.lastname@example.org) with any questions.

 Our exchange partner is Cologne University’s Humanities graduate school, a.r.t.e.s. (part of Cologne being awarded an “Exzellenz” status among German universities).
 For more information on a.r.t.e.s., please visit: http://artes.phil-fak.uni-koeln.de/

-Applications are now invited for DAAD (German Academic Exchange Service) Fellowships for the Academic Year 2017-2018 DAAD fellowships carry tuition and fees, monthly stipends ranging roughly from Euro 750 to Euro 1,000, and a stipend to defray travel costs.
-The fellowships enable students to study at a German university (Study Scholarships) or to work on a research project in Germany (Research Grants).
-The competition is open to graduating seniors, graduate students and recent PhDs, and post-doctoral researchers from all schools and colleges in the university except completion of a clinical science degrees at a German university (dentistry, medicine, pharmacy, or veterinary medicine).
+THE COMPETITION is open to graduating seniors, graduate students and recent PhDs, and post-doctoral researchers from all schools and colleges in the university except completion of a clinical science degree at a German university (dentistry, medicine, pharmacy, or veterinary medicine).

-Please see the DAAD website for the exact guidelines of the particular grant you are applying for.
+*Please see the DAAD website for the specific guidelines of the grant you are applying for.